huggingface/blog/llama2.md

 As you can see, the instructions between the special `<<SYS>>` tokens provide context for the model so it knows how we expect it to respond.
 This works because exactly the same format was used during training with a wide variety of system prompts intended for different tasks.

-As the conversation progresses, _all_ the conversation between the human and the "bot" are appended to the previous prompt, enclosed between `[INST]` delimiters.
-The template used during multi-turn conversations follows this structure:
+As the conversation progresses, _all_ the interactions between the human and the "bot" are appended to the previous prompt, enclosed between `[INST]` delimiters.
+The template used during multi-turn conversations follows this structure (🎩 h/t [Arthur Zucker](https://huggingface.co/ArthurZ) for some final clarifications):

 ```b
 <s>[INST] <<SYS>>